New Approach to the Stability of Chemical Reaction Networks: Piecewise Linear in Rates Lyapunov Functions

 \begin{theorem} Consider \eqref{e.ode}.
 If Algorithm 1 terminates after finite number of iterations with C2$'$ with satisfied, then the resulting function is a PWLR Lyapunov function for the network family $\mathscr N_\Gamma$. \end{theorem}

 \begin{remark} The formula \eqref{e.alg_new} is not the unique way for constructing new vectors.
 Indeed, one can replace the inequality $\nu_{ki} \gamma_i\le 0$ with any system of inequalities covering the same region.
 For instance, the region defined by the inequality $R_1- 2R_2 + R_3 \le 0$ is a subset of the region defined by the pair $ R_1-R_2 \le 0 , -R_2+R_3 \le 0$.
-Therefore, the \emph{standard settings} of Algorithm 1 are \eqref{e.alg_new} with $C=\Gamma$. \end{remark}
+Therefore, the \emph{standard setting} of Algorithm 1 means using \eqref{e.alg_new} with $C=\Gamma$. \end{remark}